 - The opportunity to explore career options prior to graduation

-- The opportunity to develop communication skills and to acquire a business perspective that cannot be learned in school
+- The opportunity to develop communication and technical skills and to acquire a business perspective that cannot be learned in school

 An internship may begin in January, May, or September.
 Employers choose the most suitable students for their organization through an application and interview process.
 While employed by the participating companies, you work on assignments related to your field of study.
 Internships will be recognized on your transcript as one or more non-credit courses entitled “Industrial Practicum.”
 Successful completion of an internship of eight months or more qualifies you to graduate with the Internship Program designation on your transcript.